johnpaulett/django-monit/README.rst

 django-monit is a reusable Django_ application providing a central Monit "collector" and storage of the Monit nodes' information and events.
-Currently, django-monit is can be installed as an app within an existing Django site.
+Currently, django-monit can be installed as an app within an existing Django site.
-In the future, a tool could built a simple Django project if someone wished to only deploy django-monit.
+In the future, a tool could build a simple Django project if someone wished to only deploy django-monit.

 At this point, django-monit only acts as a collector of information from any